eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 A template configuration using proxy settings is provided by our template repository with `.devcontainer/Dockerfile.Proxy`.
 By setting the environment variable `DEVCONTAINER_PROXY` to `.Proxy` the file
 `.devcontainer/Dockerfile.Proxy` will be used instead of `.devcontainer/Dockerfile`.

-{{% /alert %}}

-# Visual Studio Code

-A template configuration using proxy settings is provided by our template repository with `.devcontainer/Dockerfile.Proxy`.
-By setting the environment variable `DEVCONTAINER_PROXY` to `.Proxy` the file
-`.devcontainer/Dockerfile.Proxy` will be used instead of `.devcontainer/Dockerfile`.

 {{% alert title="Troubleshooting" %}}
 - If you are running in Linux and expierence issues with the internal docker host proxy, please set the   `DEVCONTAINER_PROXY_HOST` environment variable to the internal docker host.